telerik/blazor-docs/knowledge-base/grid-show-confirm-cancel-dialog.md

 If the user performs another operation (such as sorting or filtering) while the Grid is in edit mode, then editing will be canceled.
 Check the last bullet in the [Editing Notes section]({%slug components/grid/editing/overview%}#notes) for more details.
 The Grid `OnCancel` event will fire and you can handle it to display a Dialog to allow the user to choose whether they want to cancel the editing or not.

-We provide predefined and custom dialogs and based on which one you want to proceed with, the implementation for achieving the desired scenario will be different:
+Telerik UI for Blazor provides predefined and custom Dialogs:

 * [Predefined Confirm Dialog](#predefined-confirm-dialog) - this option is useful if you want to have a simple dialog with plain text a single confirmation button.